History

 Internally developing a mobile fleet dispatch system that optimizes operations, enables real time monitoring of equipment productivity and automates data capture for multiple systems.

-Selectively implementing heap leach aeration, maximizing copper recovery, kinetics and acid generation.
+Selectively implement heap leach aeration, maximizing copper recovery, kinetics, and acid generation.